Wakanda-Packages/wakanda-widgets/README.md

 ### Submitting your add-on to the Wakanda directory

 First, go to **https://github.com/{myUsername}/wakanda-widgets** to see your changes.

-Create a new pull request with your latest modifications.
+Then, create a new pull request with your latest modifications.

 ### Reviewing process
 We will review your widget before accepting it.
 To be accepted, your widget **MUST** include the following: